metno/fou_hi_example_scripts/matlab/README.md

 ## Matlab scripts

+The file "thredds_matlab-manual-YYYYMMDD.pdf" contains a short up-to-date manual with examples on how to use THREDDS and Matlab for accessing MET Norway's ocean model data.

-This folder contains the scripts
+This folder also contains the scripts

 - "N800_timeseries.m", which is used to extract hourly time series of the horizontal velocities from a specific location and at a specific depth.
 - "N800_depthprofile.m", which is used to extract hourly depth profiles of the horizontal velocities from a specific location.